-8. The Sizable Student Market
+The Sizable Student Market

 The Tacoma housing market is ideal for those who want to rent to college students.
 By being home to so many universities, it allows investors to diversify their holdings instead of being beholden to the reputation and enrollment of any particular school.
 Tacoma is home to the University of Puget Sound, the University of Washington Tacoma Campus, Faith Evangelical College, Pacific Lutheran University, and St. Martin’s University to name a few.
 A side benefit of owning Tacoma real estate investment properties is that you will be able to rent it out to the half of the population that rents if fewer students are interested in renting it.

-9. The Relative Landlord Friendliness
+The Relative Landlord Friendliness

-Washington State is not the most landlord friendly, but it beats both California and Oregon in this regard.
+Washington State is not the most landlord-friendly, but it beats both California and Oregon in this regard.
 More importantly, the Tacoma real estate market is more friendly to landlords than Seattle is.
 For example, Seattle banned landlords from screening qualified tenants.
 Under their rules, landlords would have to rent on a first-come, first-served basis.
 You can’t choose the tenant who seems more likely to pay the rent on time and less likely to create disturbances.

 You can’t even choose someone with better qualifications like a better credit score and superior references.
 Note that the entire state is swinging further to the extremes in the name of aiding tenants.
-For example, Tacoma recently passed a law requiring two months’ notice for no cause evictions while state law mandates three weeks.
+For example, Tacoma recently passed a law requiring two months’ notice for no-cause evictions while state law mandates three weeks.
 You also have to give someone four months’ notice if you will be displacing them to remodel the property or change its use.

-10. The Relatively Favorable Tax Climate
+The Relatively Favorable Tax Climate

 Washington State came in 28 out of the 50 states in terms of its state and local tax burden.
 That alone makes it a far better choice for investors than California.
 There is no personal or corporate income tax.
 Sales taxes are relatively high, but that doesn’t affect owners of Tacoma real estate investment properties.
 Property tax rates for the state can be described as average.
 One of the benefits of the lower home values in the Tacoma housing market is that you’re paying 0.85 percent property taxes on half the assessed value of a comparable home in Seattle.

 Best of all, Washington State is going to reduce property tax levies in 2019.
-Furthermore, the city can’t increase its property tax collections more than one percent year over year, so you won’t face massive hikes in your property tax bills even if property values do go up ten percent a year.
+Furthermore, the city can’t increase its property tax collections more than one percent year over year, so you won’t face massive hikes in your property tax bills even if property values do go up to ten percent a year.
 For the sake of comparison, Texas limits increases in assessed property values to ten percent a year, and property tax rates can go up at the same time.

 Maybe you have done a bit of real estate investing in Tacoma, WA but want to take things further and make it into more than a hobby on the side.
 It’s only wise to think about how you can and should be investing your money.
-If you are a home buyer or real estate investor, Tacoma real estate investment definitely has a track record of generating one of the best long term returns in the U.S. through the last ten years.
+If you are a home buyer or real estate investor, Tacoma real estate investment definitely has a track record of generating one of the best long-term returns in the U.S. through the last ten years.
 If you invest wisely in Tacoma real estate, you could secure your future.
-If you are a beginner in the business of cash flow real estate investing, it very important to read good books on real estate.
+If you are a beginner in the business of cash flow real estate investing, it is very important to read good books on real estate.